PaulRitsche/DeepACSA/docs/source/contribute.rst

 Contributing
 ============

 We are happy whenever you decide to contribute to DeepACSA.
 However, when contributing to DeepACSA, please first file an issue in our Github `issue section <https://github.com/PaulRitsche/DeepACSA/issues>`_.

-Label the issue with "improvement" and describe your suggestion.
-Please formulate the title of the issue similar to this: Contribution - Your contribution idea.
-Please also state in the issue wheter you want to implement it yourself / already implemented it in your code or if you would like us to implement it.
-We will be in touch with you.
+Label the issue with *"improvement"* and provide a clear description of your suggestion.
+Please formulate the title of the issue similar to this: *Contribution - Your contribution idea*.

+In the issue, also indicate whether you plan to implement the contribution yourself, have already implemented it locally, or would prefer that we implement it.
+We will review your proposal and get back to you as soon as possible.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 In case you have decided to implement your suggestion yourself and we agreed that you should file a pull request, take a look at the steps listed below.

-Pull Request Process for contributing own material
+Pull request process for contributing own material
 --------------------------------------------------

 1. Describe the changes you made as detailled as possible in the pull request.